WhiskeyTang0F0xtr0t/unifi/README.md

 > [!NOTE]
 > I used both of these scripts on my hardware after upgrading to UniFi OS v3.2.12 removed the wpa_supplicant service.

+- [wtf-wpa.sh](scripts/wtf-wpa.sh) - Combines some functionality of wtf-check-wpasupp.sh & wtf-install-wpasupp.sh to create an "all in one" solution.
 - [wtf-check-wpasupp.sh](scripts/wtf-check-wpasupp.sh) - Checks the wpa_supplicant service and confirms needed files are present by parsing the existing config.
 - [wtf-install-wpasupp.sh](scripts/wtf-install-wpasupp.sh) - Check/repair/install the wpa_supplicant setup on UDM hardware